 Ninety-eight percent of her wood is original!
 The multi-level museum spirals around the ship, allowing her to be viewed from every angle.

 Vasa was built and launched in 1628.
 In her day, the 226-foot ship was one of the most powerfully armed vessels in the world with two decks of cannons.
 However, upon launching, Vasa proved top-heavy.
 The ship foundered and sank just forty minutes after leaving the dock.

-Vasa’s valuable bronze cannons were salvaged, but otherwise the ship was largely forgotten, over one-hundred feet below the surface.
+Vasa’s valuable bronze cannons were salvaged.
+Then the ship, over one hundred feet below the surface, was largely forgotten.
 The shipwreck was rediscovered in the late 1950s and recovered from the water in 1961.
 Film footage of her resurrection is dramatic, as the nearly intact ship rises like a ghost from the sea.

 Vasa is the best-preserved ship of her age in the world.